-Interested in exploring volunteer opportunities, internships or careers with nonprofits and governmental organizations?
-Then you won’t want to miss this fall’s Public Service Fair from 3 to 6 p.m. on Thursday, Sept.
-15 at the Gordon Dining & Event Center!
+Interested in exploring volunteer opportunities, internships or careers with local and national nonprofits?
+Then don’t miss this spring’s Public Service Fair from 3 to 7 p.m. on Tuesday Jan.
+31 in the Gordon Dining & Event Center!

 When Angela Maloney heard about the Newman Civic Fellowship through the Morgridge Center’s newsletter, Morgridge Mail, she felt that her collegiate experience and interests aligned strongly with the mission of the fellowship.

 The Morgridge Center for Public Service is ecstatic to welcome Brittany Colón as the center’s first administrative assistant.

 Yudawanti, who graduated in 2019, started working as an advisor with the UW-Madison PEOPLE program this fall.
 Her roots as an advisor stretch back to her time at the Morgridge Center.

 In this special episode of GridgeFridge, we dig into the behind-the-scenes work of the Sifting and Reckoning exhibit – the culmination of a years-long research project examining the history of discrimination and exclusion at UW-Madison.